Pomegranate: Symbolism

-The myth of Persephone, the goddess of the underworld, prominently features her consumption of pomegranate seeds, requiring her to spend a certain number of months in the underworld every year.
-The number of seeds and therefore months vary.
-During the months that Persephone sits on the throne of the underworld beside her husband Hades, her mother Demeter mourns and no longer gives fertility to the earth.
-This was an ancient Greek explanation for the seasons.
+In ancient Greece, a pomegranate is displayed on coins from Side, a city named for the fruit.
+In Ancient Greek mythology, the pomegranate was known as the "fruit of the dead", and believed to have sprung from the blood of Adonis.
+The myth of Persephone, the goddess of the underworld, features her consumption of pomegranate seeds, requiring her to spend a certain number of months in the underworld every year.
+During the months that she sits on the throne of the underworld beside her husband Hades, her mother Demeter mourns and no longer gives fertility to the earth.